ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotesHunter.md

 ## Warmaster Blackhorn
 [Video Link](https://www.youtube.com/watch?v=UYAV2ec-Clo)

-* Use FE on Phase 2, No Earth Ele this fight!
-* No CL?
-Not enough adds at once.
 * Watch for purple swirl!!!!

 Avoid the fire which are spawned as the fight starts and continually after that..